-Bwindi Impenetrable Forest National Park is found in southwestern Uganda on the edge of the western arm of the Great East African Rift Valley, about 530km from Uganda.
+Bwindi Impenetrable National Park is found in southwestern Uganda on the edge of the western arm of the Great East African Rift Valley, about 530km from Uganda.

 The Ruhija sector which is famous for its abundant birdlife on top of the gorillas is considered the most remote sector of all the four.
 There is a three hour hike to visit the Mubwindi swamp and this rewards birder lovers with countless bird species.
 Gorilla families in this sector include; Ruhija, Bitukura and Kyaguriro.